andrasq/node-docs/unique_ids.md

 3-byte binary server id.
 This, combined with a 4-byte timestamp, a 2-byte process id, and a 3-byte monotonic sequence number, forms the unique id.

-The id internally is passed around as an object, but converted to text it is represented as a 24-char hex string.
-The order of the fields is timestamp, machine-id, pid, sequence-num.
+These ids are not cyptographically secure, the pattern is easily visible.
+They are not suitable for use where guessability would not be acceptable.

 Implementation
 --------------

+The id inside mongodb is maintained an object, but converted to text it is represented as a 24-char hex string.
+The order of the fields is timestamp, machine-id, pid, sequence-num.

+For our purposes, the object is a distraction, we are interested in the unique identifiers, not in their implementation mechanism.
+They are interchangeable and easily converted:  every id object corresponds to one unique id string and vice versa, so the internal represenatation does not matter.
+Strings are much faster to generate and use, so we'll work with string ids.

-In essence:
+The implementation, in essence:

         var machineId = Math.random() * 0x1000000 | 0;
         var processId = process.pid;